ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Link Text

-Do not use the word `here` as the link text.
+Do **not** use the word `here` as the link text.
-As it may seem convenient to use, it could be misleading.
+As it may seem convenient to use, this may cause confusion and/or could be misleading.

-Instead, take the page's title (from the top of page, or from the `<title>` tag) and use that as the link text.
+Instead, take the page's title (from the top of page or from the `<title/>` tag) and use that as the link text.

 ### Section Links

-All section links follow these rules:
+All section links follow these strict rules:

 - all letters **must** use lowercase letters
 - all special characters (e.g. `!`, `?`, `,`, `"`, `'`) **must** be replaced with a hyphen (`-`)
   - if one of the spacial characters is the last character in the section name, remove it, but do not add a hyphen (`-`).
 - all spaces are replaced with hyphens (`-`), not underscores (`_`)
-- if a header is not unique (two or more of the same section heading names exist at any level),
+- if a header is not unique (two or more of the same section heading names exist at any level):
   - the first instance of said heading will follow the above rules
-  - the following instances will follow the above rules **and** must add `.` followed by an incremental integer starting from 2
+  - the following instances will follow the above rules **and** must add `.` followed by an incremental integer starting from `2`

 You will need to check to make sure it links to the correct section.